Freudian Psychology

 Who was Sigmund Freud?

-Sigmund Freud is often nicknamed the "father of modern psychoanalysis."
-He was initially a medical doctor, physiologist, and neurologist who worked with Joseph Breuer and other doctors to create the theories leading to the development of Freudian psychology.
+Sigmund Freud is often referred to as the "father of modern psychoanalysis."
+He was initially a medical doctor, physiologist, and neurologist who worked with Josef Breuer and other doctors to create the theories that led to the development of Freudian psychology.

-Along with his impactful theories, Freud was a practicing psychoanalyst.
-He worked with clients to help them resolve mental health challenges through psychoanalysis.
-He took detailed notes of these sessions, developing a significant body of writing, including case studies and psychoanalytical theories.
+Along with writing about his impactful theories and publishing them in books like The Standard Edition of the Complete Psychological Works of Sigmund Freud and The Psychopathology of Everyday Life, Freud also practiced psychoanalysis, working with clients to help them address mental health challenges.
+He took detailed notes of these sessions, eventually developing a significant body of writing that includes case studies and psychoanalytical theories.

-Anna Freud, Sigmund's daughter, followed her father's path and contributed to psychoanalysis after his passing, which led to a further understanding of psychology and mental health.
+Anna Freud, Sigmund's daughter, followed her father's path and contributed to psychoanalysis and psychoanalytic theory after his passing.
+Her contributions led to a further understanding of psychology and mental health.

 What is Freudian psychology?
 Elements of Freud's theories

 Freudian psychology is the set of theories and practices arising from Sigmund Freud's work in the late 1800s and early 1900s.
-Freudian theories include but aren't limited to the following:
+Just a few of many examples of Freudian theories relate to the following topics:

 • A three-part model of the psyche